Reason I am contacting DIA

 PLEASE DO NOT submit an electronic request that includes a birthdate, Social Security number, login ID or password, or any portion of personally-identifiable information (including the last four numbers of a Social Security number).

 Complete the following only if you are wanting to schedule an inspection for a business that you own or manage.
-If you want to file a complaint about a food business, please go back and choose the first option ("I would like to file a complaint, or report dependent abuse.")
+If you want to file a complaint, please go back and choose the first option ("I would like to file a complaint, or report dependent abuse or fraud.")

 DIA's Administrative Hearings Division provides independent administrative law judges to make decisions regarding disputes primarily between private citizens and government agencies.
 The department strives to fairly and impartially decide cases, consistent with the law and in an efficient and professional manner.